-with $\nabla \phi$ being the gradient of the electrical potential (φ) and $\frac{dA}{dt}$ being the time derivative of the magnetic vector potential generated by the coil both being multiplied by $-\sigma$, the electrical conductivity tensor.
+with $\nabla \phi$ being the gradient of the electrical potential ( $\phi$ ) and $\frac{dA}{dt}$ being the time derivative of the magnetic vector potential generated by the coil both being multiplied by $-\sigma$ , the electrical conductivity tensor.
 Firstly, the magnetic vector potential is computed at each node location of the ROI mesh.
-For each of these node locations, a mean conductivity tensor ($\bar{\sigma}$) of the surrounding mesh elements is computed and multiplied by the magnetic vector potential.
-The result can be seen as a primary current $(J = \sigma \cdot \frac{dA}{dt})$, here: assumed to be constant for the considered time inteval) induced at the ROI node location.
-This primary current depends solely on the position, orientation and magnetic field profile of the TMS coil for a given conductivity distribution in the ROI.
-Solving the Poisson equation to compute the electrical potential φ all driving volumetric sources of primary currents can be solved in the whole head (for every mesh node) with SCIRun.
-However, the computation of secondary currents is rather time consuming and appears to have relatively small impact on the current density J (verified by computational experiments).
-In order to perform feasible real time simulations (also for machines with low computing power) we neglect the contibutions of $\sigma \nabla \phi$ rearding the incuced current density J in this tutorial.
+For each of these node locations, a mean conductivity tensor ( $\bar{\sigma}$ ) of the surrounding mesh elements is computed and multiplied by the magnetic vector potential.
+The result can be seen as a primary current $(J = \sigma \cdot A, \text{here:} assumed to be$ constant for the considered time inteval) induced at the ROI node location.
+This primarycurrent depends solely on the position, orientation and magnetic field profile of the TMS coilfor a given conductivity distribution in the ROI.
+Secondly, the induced primary currents <math>(J)modeled as electrical boundary (volumetric source) conditions secondary currents can also be computed with SCIRun.
+However, the computation of secondary currents is rather time consuming and appears to have little impact on the current denisty J. In order to perform feasible real time simulations (also for machines with low computing power) we neglect the contibutions of $\sigma \nabla \phi$ rearding the incuced current denisity J in this tutorial.